CristianDRM/flutter-study/README.md

 # exercise

-This project contains experiments of Flutter.
+This project contains Flutter experiments.

 All experiment are based on the following courses: